cocos/cocos-docs/en/components/slider.md

 ## Detailed explanation

-Slider is usually used to adjust the value of the UI (for example, volume adjustment), it is the main component of a slider button, which is used for user interaction, which can be adjusted by the size of the Slider.
+The Slider is usually used to adjust the value of the UI (for example, volume adjustment), and its main component is a slider button, which is used for user interaction.
+You can adjust the value of the Slider through this part.

 Usually a Slider node tree as shown below: